 - flushing (warmth, swelling, or redness in your skin)

 - swelling under your skin, typically in your eyelids, lips, hands, or feet

 - swelling of your mouth, tongue, or throat, which can make it hard to breathe

 What might help

 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter oral antihistamine, such as diphenhydramine (Benadryl), or a topical product, like hydrocortisone cream, to manage your symptoms.
+They may suggest a treatment to manage your symptoms.
+Examples include:

-If your doctor confirms you had a mild allergic reaction to Mavyret, they’ll decide if you should continue using it.
+If your doctor confirms you had a mild allergic reaction to Mavyret, they’ll decide if you should continue taking it.